Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 products:
   - azure
   - msal-java
 - azure-active-directory
   - microsoft-identity-platform

-name: Enable your Java Servlet web app to sign in users with the Microsoft identity platform
+name: "Enable your Java Servlet web app to sign in users and call Microsoft Graph with the Microsoft identity platform"
-urlFragment: ms-identity-java-servlet-webapp-authentication
+urlFragment: "ms-identity-java-servlet-webapp-call-graph"
-description: "This sample demonstrates a Java Servlet web app that signs in users with sthe Microsoft identity platform"
+description: "This sample demonstrates a Java Servlet web app that signs in users and obtains an access token to call MS Graph with the Microsoft identity platform"
 ---
-# Enable your Java Servlet web app to sign in users to your Azure Active Directory tenant with the Microsoft identity platform
+# Enable your Java Servlet web app to sign in users and call Microsoft Graph with the Microsoft identity platform

 - [Overview](#overview)
 - [Scenario](#scenario)